Rocketmakers/armstrong_legacy/README.md

 #### _base.scss

 The raw essentials for armstrong.
 I wouldn't reccomend removing this or anything it imports or you're gonna have a bad time.
-Includes the grid and some basic, sensible, hip & happening defaults.
+Includes the grid, fontawesome and some basic, sensible, hip & happening defaults.

 #### _buttons.scss